 Mr Lim graduated from the National University of Singapore, and was admitted as an Advocate and Solicitor of the Supreme Court of Singapore in 1982.
-He was appointed Senior Counsel on 9 January 2010.
+He was appointed Senior Counsel on 9 January 2010, and is currently a Senate member of the Singapore Academy of Law.

-Mr Lim is a certified Mediator with the International Mediation Institute, and is on the panel of the Singapore International Arbitration Centre and is a Fellow of the Singapore Institute of Arbitrators.
-He serves on the ADR Advisory Council of the State Courts of Singapore as well as the Advisory Council of the Faculty of Law, National University of Singapore, as well as the Pro Bono Management Committee of the Law Society of Singapore.
+Mr Lim is a certified mediator with the International Mediation Institute, and sits on its board.
+He is also on the panel of arbitrators of the Singapore International Arbitration Centre (SIAC).
+He is the Dispute Resolution Counsellor of the National Electricity Market of Singapore, and manages the dispute management process of the electricity market.

-Mr Lim is currently the Chairman of the Singapore International Mediation Centre.
-In 2016, he was identified by the Who's Who of Commercial Mediation as being among 341 of the world's leading commercial mediators.
+In January 2017, Mr Lim was appointed Chairman of the Singapore International Mediation Centre.
+He is the coeditor of Mediation in Singapore: A Practical Guide.
+In 2017, Mr Lim was identified by The International Who's Who of Commercial Mediation as being among 381 of the world's leading commercial mediators and was named a global thought leader in mediation.